syncfusion-content/javascript-docs/readme.md

 > **Description :** How to create a chart, add series, enable tooltip and other functionalities.

+## Front Matter

+Each markdown file should have the following information at the top of the document.

+> **Syntax:**
+> ---
+> title: page title
+> description: page description
+> platform: short platform name
+> control: control name
+> documentation: ug/api
+> keywords: Search engine will use these keyword to get the search results
+> ---

+> **Example:**
+> ---
+> title: Getting started with Chart widget for Syncfusion Essential JS
+> description: How to create a chart, add series, enable tooltip and other functionalities
+> platform: js
+> control: chart
+> documentation: ug
+> keywords: ejchart, chart, chart widget, js chart
+> ---

+## Encoding
+* Markdown files should be saved with "Encoding without UTF-8" encoding format <http://www.larshaendler.com/2015/01/20/remove-bom-with-notepad>

 ## Markdown Syntax Guideline
 * Follow the syntax mentioned in this [link](http://kramdown.gettalong.org/syntax.html) for most of the elements.
 There are some elements which need special styling or additional settings to do.
 Those have been described in the below topics.